Young Entrepreneurs

-The Young Entrepreneurs Program encourages Manitoba’s young people to start their own full-time, viable businesses, and in the process pursue self-employment as a career choice.
-Under the Young Entrepreneurs program, approved applicants are eligible for a grant of up to $4,000 to help defray business start-up costs and capital expenditures.
+The Young Entrepreneurs Grant encourages Manitoba’s young people to start their own full-time, viable businesses, and in the process pursue self-employment as a career choice.

 Eligibility Criteria

-Please note: Businesses that are currently in full operation are not eligible to apply.
+Businesses that have been in full operation for up to twelve months of submitting the application are eligible to apply.

 Applicants:

-- Where more than one business partner or investor is involved, the principal applicant to the program must be significantly involved in the management of the business.
+• Where more than one business partner or investor is involved, the principal applicant to the grant must be involved in the management of the business.
 Not all business partners must be eligible youth, but the principal applicant must be 18-29 years of age and meet all eligibility criteria.

-- The applicant must be actively involved in all aspects of the business on a day-to-day basis.
+• The applicant must be involved in all aspects of the business on a day-to-day basis.

 Business Ventures:

-- Must be year-round and permanent in nature.
-Proposals to initiate part-time or seasonal businesses will not be considered.
+• Must be year-round and permanent in nature.

-- Must provide the principal applicant with full-time self-employment (min.
-30 hours a week).
+• Must ultimately provide the principal applicant with full-time self-employment.

-Those not eligible to apply to the Young Entrepreneurs Program include:
+Those not eligible to apply to the Young Entrepreneurs Grant include:

-- Applicants who have received Young Entrepreneurs program support in the past.
+• Applicants who have received Young Entrepreneurs Grant in the past.

 How to Apply

-- Make a copy of your Young Entrepreneurs application, business plan and all correspondence for your records.
+3. Make a copy of your Young Entrepreneurs Grant application, business plan and all correspondence for your records.

 Please Note: